James Gooden: Club cricket

 Called "a good batsman and field", Gooden made his senior Adelaide club debut in 1861 with the Eastern Suburban club before moving to Norwood Cricket Club, scoring 3427 runs at 23.63 for Norwood until his retirement in 1896.
 He was a Norwood delegate to the first ever South Australian Cricket Association (SACA) Committee of Management meeting on 5 July 1871 and played in the first ever match organised by SACA.
 Chosen in the "British born" team against the "Colonial born" team, the match commenced on 11 November 1872 at the Saint Peter's College Ground (the Adelaide Oval was not yet ready for matches).

-Gooden was heavily involved in coaching young cricketers and Australian Test cricketer George Giffen would later claim that Gooden's coaching and encouragement was an important factor in his success.
+Gooden was heavily involved in coaching young cricketers.
+Australian Test cricketer George Giffen would later claim that Gooden's coaching and encouragement was an important factor in his success.

 Gooden did not score a district century until aged 45 when he scored two in succession, including 147 in a match against North Adelaide, when he and George Giffen put on 365 for the fourth wicket.
 Playing for Norwood, Gooden won a record 16 premierships in the Adelaide district competition and was Norwood's long serving captain until controversially ousted by George Giffen in a change room coup.